-To the extent such systems are present within the Premises, Pool Systems include but are not limited to: pool safety equipment, lifts and other ADA compliance equipment, lifeguard equipment other than whistles and CPR masks, pool cleaning equipment, pump and filtration systems, heating systems, and chemical distribution systems.
+To the extent such systems are present within the Premises, Lake Systems include but are not limited to: lake safety equipment, and lifeguard equipment other than whistles and CPR masks.

-Arch Pools shall cause the regular and periodic inspection of the Pool Systems to ensure that they are in good working order.
-Upon receipt of a signed purchase order from Client, Arch Pools shall perform repair and replacement services for Pool Systems.
+Arch Pools shall cause the regular and periodic inspection of the Lake Systems to ensure that they are in good working order.
+Upon receipt of a signed purchase order from Client, Arch Pools shall perform repair and replacement services for Lake Systems.
 Such repair and replacement services will incur additional fees.

-Client acknowledges that Arch Pools shall not be held liable for latent defects in Building Systems or Pool Systems or for damage or failure of Building Systems or Pool Systems occurring in the ordinary course of proper usage.
+Client acknowledges that Arch Pools shall not be held liable for latent defects in Building Systems or Lake Systems or for damage or failure of Building Systems or Lake Systems occurring in the ordinary course of proper usage.

 Chemicals.
 Chemicals are not expected to be used in this engagement and no chemical costs are included in the Management Fee.
 Any chemicals requested by Client to maintain the quality of the water or prevent any imbalances or improper conditions, including chlorine and muriatic acid necessary to prevent, address, or remediate water conditions, shall be the financial responsibility of Client.